bitrise-io/bitrise-oauth/README.md

 - `Middleware(next http.Handler, opts ...HTTPMiddlewareOption) http.Handler` returns an `http.Handler` instance.
 It calls `ValidateRequest` to validate the request.
 Calls the next middleware if the validation has succeeded, otherwise sends an error using an error writer.
 It might receive `HTTPMiddlewareOption`s as a parameter.

-- `MiddlewareFunc(opts ...EchoMiddlewareOption) echo.MiddlewareFunc` returns an `echo.MiddlewareFunc` instance.
+- `EchoMiddlewareFunc(opts ...EchoMiddlewareOption) echo.MiddlewareFunc` returns an `echo.MiddlewareFunc` instance.
 It calls `ValidateRequest` to validate the request.
 Calls the next `echo.HandlerFunc` if the validation has succeeded, otherwise returns an `error`.
 It might receive `EchoMiddlewareOption`s as a parameter.

 - `HandlerFunc(hf http.HandlerFunc, opts ...HTTPMiddlewareOption) http.HandlerFunc` returns a `http.HandlerFunc` instance.
 It calls `ValidateRequest` to validate the request.
 Calls the next handler function if the validation has succeeded, otherwise sends an error using an error writer.
 It might receive `HTTPMiddlewareOption`s as a parameter.